 Best Home Loan Program for Buyers with Poor Credit

 The best mortgage for people: with a credit score below 620, Less than 5% down payment, Lower income.

 The Federal Housing Administration was created by the U.S. Government to encourage homeownership for people who didn’t have perfect credit or a large down payment.
 FHA loans are very popular today because of their low credit score requirements and low down payment needed.
 If you have a credit score below 620, an FHA loan will be your best option to get approved for a home loan.

 Mortgage Program for Veterans

-If you’re an eligible Veteran then there is no question a VA loan is the best type of mortgage.
+If you’re an eligible Veteran, then there is no question a VA loan is the best type of mortgage.
 VA loans have a wealth of benefits, including no down payment, no mortgage insurance, and low closing costs.
 This is the cheapest loan type available.
-In order to qualify you must have a VA certificate of eligibility.
-You will need a 620 credit score to qualify for a VA loan, if you’re score is under 620 then you should work on improving your credit score, or look into an FHA loan.
+To qualify, you must have a VA certificate of eligibility.
+You will need a 620 credit score to qualify for a VA loan; if your score is under 620, you should improve your credit score or look into an FHA loan.